2gis/on-premise-helm-charts/charts/catalog-api/README.md

 Before installing Catalog API, make sure that you have a running PostgreSQL instance and a running [Sapphire API](https://docs.2gis.com/en/on-premise/search) service.

-To install the service, clone this repository and create a YAML file that will contain:
+To install the service create a YAML file that will contain:

 - Registry URL of the service's Docker image
 - PostgreSQL access parameters